Blanche Bingley: Private life

-She married Commander George Whiteside Hillyard in Greenford on 13 July 1887) one week after the Wimbledon final.
+She married Commander George Whiteside Hillyard in Greenford on 13 July 1887, one week after the Wimbledon final.

-Her husband was one of the foremost men's players on the international tennis circuit between 1886 and 1914.
+Her husband was one of the men's players on the international tennis circuit from 1886 to 1914.
 He also played first class cricket for Middlesex and Leicestershire.
-From 1907 to 1925, he was secretary of the All England Lawn Tennis Club and director of The Championships at Wimbledon between 1907 and 1925.
-He died in Bramfold, Pulborough, on 24 March 1943.
+From 1907 to 1925, he was secretary of the All England Lawn Tennis Club and director of The Championships at Wimbledon from 1907 to 1925.
+He died in Bramfold, Pulborough on 24 March 1943.

 Death and legacy

-Blanche Bingley Hillyard died at her home in Pulborough, West Sussex, in 1946.
+Blanche Bingley Hillyard died at her home in Pulborough, West Sussex in 1946.

 She was inducted into the International Tennis Hall of Fame in 2013.